ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 We are now ready to start Jupyter notebook server.
 The new Python kernel with the name `env-pytraj` will be available for notebooks.

 #### Launching Jupyter notebook server
 This example is for launching Jupyter on Graham.
+Procedure is the same on all other systems. the only difference is the name of the login and compute nodes.

 To make AmberTools available in a notebook we need to load ambertools module and activate the virtual environment before starting Jupyter server.
-This process involves several commands, so it is convenient to save all commands in a file that you can later reuse instead of typing them every time.
+As launching a server involves a sequence of several commands, it is convenient to save all commands in a file.
+You can later simply execute commnds from this file (we call this "source file") instead of typing commands every time.

-Let's create Jupyter startup file for use with AmberTools module: *jupyter_launch_ambertools.sh* with the following content:
+Let's create Jupyter startup file for use with AmberTools module, *jupyter_launch_ambertools.sh*, with the following content:

 ~~~
 #!/bin/bash
-module load StdEnv/2020 gcc/9.3.0 openmpi/4.0.3 python scipy-stack ambertools
+ml StdEnv/2020 gcc openmpi python scipy-stack ambertools
 source $EBROOTAMBERTOOLS/amber.sh
 source ~/env-pytraj/bin/activate
 unset XDG_RUNTIME_DIR